yeehaa123/presentation-moonconf/slides.md

 The backend is complex, while the frontend is not.

-The backend represents the core product, while the frontend is merely a by product, mainly used for marketing purposes.
+The backend represents the core product, while the frontend is merely a by-product, mainly used for marketing purposes.

 Consequently, the frontend is just a temporary artifact while the backend should be a long term investment